 If you get disconnected from your network drive, that’s OK – Zinstall will patiently wait until you connect it again and continue backing everything up, automatically.

 Of course, the real reason you have a backup is the restore part.
 How do you restore a single file that you’ve misplaced?
 And how do you restore everything, including program files, if your computer crashes?
 Read on to find out.

 So you were working on an important document, and now it’s gone.
-Fear not – that’s exactly why you have set up an automatic backup of your entire Windows 10!
+Fear not – that’s exactly why you have set up an automatic backup of your entire Windows 11 or Windows 10!
 Here is what you do:

 That’s it – your file is back and unharmed.

 This is something you can only do if you have used Zinstall FullBack.
 It actually preserves all the stuff from your backed up computer (programs, settings, files, emails, accounts, password, favorites, documents, pictures, music, etc.) onto a completely different computer and completely different Windows.
 Even if you’ve backed up a Windows 7 32bit Dell, and your replacement PC is a Windows 11 64bit HP, you can still restore everything you’ve got.

 To do that, run Zinstall Rescue Kit on the new PC.
 When prompted, tell it to migrate from the backup container on the network drive, and let it complete the restore.
 When finished, just restart the computer, and you’ll see all the programs, settings and files from your crashed computer.

 Yes, Zinstall FullBack is not the only option out there (although we believe it is the most effective).
 Here are some other ways you can handle your backup:

 If you’ve ever experienced a computer crash or data loss (hopefully not first hand), you know how it feels.
 Out of nowhere, your files are gone, your programs are gone, your accounts and personalization are gone.
 There is no way to prevent a disaster like that.
 It will happen, eventually.